ZACATTACKU2/3ds-remote-play/README.md

 - Realtime config from 3DS side

 #### Plans
--  Implement Qt UI for basic use
+-  Implement GUI for basic use
 -  add Hub UI for fast access to game or app
  - Checker for wifi and sleepmode and other events relating to 3DS
-# Requirements to get Pinbox to run:
+# Requirements to get 3ds remote play to run:
 * Visual C++ Redistributable for Visual Studio 2015 https://goo.gl/ijdZ1x
 - Xbox 360 Accessories Software 1.2 (contains the missing device drivers) https://goo.gl/xPK8qE

-- Make sure Windows is up to date with the latest security patches and updates
+- Make sure your os is up to date with the latest security patches and updates
-- Install the Virtual Game pad Emulation Framework https://goo.gl/qcuVbp
+- Install the Virtual controller Emulation Framework https://goo.gl/qcuVbp
 - Keep in mind: The requirements to Pinbox may change, please check the #how-to-setup section of The Pinbox Discord Server first.